 Practitioners Use the Aché

 Through this guidance, practitioners find their paths and purposes in life.
 The priest or priestess taps into this energy for a wide range of uses.
 For example, the priest or priestess can use the aché to connect and communicate with spirits to facilitate healings, divinations or counsellings.

 Animal Sacrifices and Religious Meanings

 The sacrifice of animals plays a vital role in Santeria.
-Chickens are the most commonly used animal, though other fowl as well as goats, sheep and other animals can be used.
-The ritual sacrifices of animals has to be performed in a very precise and specific way of cutting the collar area.
+Chickens are the most commonly used animal, though other fowl, as well as goats, sheep and other animals, can be used.
+The ritual sacrifice of animals has to be performed in a very precise and specific way of cutting the collar area.

 This process represents the cutting away of the nooses tied around slaves' neck as they were hung.
 The ritual cutting is done to protect against such a fate.
 According to an interview with a Santeria priest published in Cultural Anthropology, the crux of being a priest is to become "Lucumi" (enslaved Yorùbá ) as a way to recall heritage and achieve greater self-knowledge.